Skip to content

 Toggle the eye icon next to any layer to show or hide it.
 This only affects your view — other users' visibility preferences are independent.

 Hidden layers and their annotations won't appear on the script or in exports.
+Use this to control exactly what appears in your exported PDFs.

 Creating a layer